Erythrocyte sedimentation rate and C-reactive protein as inflammatory markers in children with attention –deficit hyperactivity disorder

 Highlights

-• Further studies on large geographical scale and on larger sample size to emphasize our results.
+• Further studies on a larger geographical scale and with a larger sample size are needed to emphasize our results.

-• Encourage the studies supporting the use of anti -inflammatory drugs as ADHD treatment depending on the inflammatory basis in pathogenesis of ADHD.
+• We encourage studies supporting the use of anti -inflammatory drugs as an ADHD treatment, depending on the inflammatory basis in the pathogenesis of ADHD.

 Keywords